famanalytics0/MultiModalGraphics/MANUAL.md

    * *Symptom*:

      ```
-     Error in ClearScatterplot_MAE(...): No overlapping samples between expression and metadata
+     Error in ThresholdedScatterplot_MAE(...): No overlapping samples between expression and metadata
      ```
    * *Fix*: Verify that `colnames(expr_matrix)` match `rownames(meta)` exactly.
 If using an MAE, confirm `sampleMap(mae)` is correct or merge top-level `colData(mae)` properly.